 KME has been making various drysuit models for military customers since 1987, when we were awarded a contract to manufacture U.S. Coast Guard Rescue Swimmer drysuits for use on helicopter insertion rescue missions at sea.

-KME manufactures the second generation MK-12 System Drysuits for allied navies that have inherited the system from the U.S. Navy.
+KME manufactures the second generation MK-12 System Drysuits for allied navies that have inherited the MK-12 diving system from the U.S. Navy.

-KME manufactures the second generation (MK-12-A) diving system coveralls for The US Navy and allied navies that have inherited the system from the U.S. Navy
+KME manufactures the second generation (MK-12-A) diving system coveralls for The US Navy, US Army, and allied navies that have inherited the MK-12 system from the U.S. Navy

 We also make a modified version of the MK-12-A Coverall for the U.S. Army divers and a "stripped" version (no weight pockets on legs) that is used as Chaffing gear by some units of U.S. Navy, as well as commercial divers.

-The last MK-V diving dresses were manufactured by DESCO in 1964 as far as our research has found.
+The last original materials MK-V diving dresses were manufactured by DESCO in 1964 as far as our research has been able to find.
 The waterproof barrier between two sheets of cotton twill fabric was a layer of live natural gum rubber which was not vulcanized.
 After these many years that gum rubber layer has "dry rotted" into a white powder in most of the remaining MK-V dresses, although there are, surprisingly, a few of the old original dresses that KME has been asked to restore that can be repaired well enough to dive again.

-The movie "Men of Honor" rented five original dresses and KME was commissioned to recondition them.
+The movie "Men of Honor" rented five original MK-V dresses and KME was commissioned to recondition them.
 After restoring all the vulcanized rubber breast plate gaskets and wrist seals, we were able to get two dresses to the point that they were dry enough to dive.
 Oddly, one of the worst leaking dresses was one that came to KME packed in its original military shipping box, still powder covered and sealed in heavy waxed paper.

 KME manufactures commercial working dresses for all types of Hard Hat or "DEEP SEA" helmets, using modern materials.
 Due to many requests by tourist attractions and hobby divers, KME, working with our material suppliers, has developed a "look alike" or replica MK-V dress for diving.
-We also make a non dive able "Jake" model.
+We also make a non diveable "Jake" display model.